zoebelle-pang/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [g/GRADE] [s/SUBJECT] [d/DATETIME] [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A student can have any number of tags (including 0)
 </div>
-* Grade should only contain a single letter from A to D, with plus(+), minus(-) or neither.
+* Grade follows NUS grading system. (i.e. [A+, A, A-, B+, B, B-, C+, C, D+, D, F, -])
 * DateTime should be in yyyy-mm-dd hhmm

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 g/B+ s/Mathematics d/2024-02-03 1800`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567`

-### Listing all persons : `list`
+### Listing all students : `list`

-Shows a list of all persons in the address book.
+Shows a list of all students in the address book.

 Format: `list`

-### Editing a person : `edit`
+### Editing a student : `edit`

-Edits an existing person in the address book.
+Edits an existing student in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the student at the specified `INDEX`.
+The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.

-### Locating persons by name: `find`
+### Locating students by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds students whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`